 The navigation features are exceptional as well.
-This watch has a mapping system that allows the user to track their location, and find the best routes and paths.
+This watch has a mapping system that allows users to track their location and find the best routes and paths.
 If you’re a runner or cyclist, these are some of the things that will maximize your workout.

 Another Garmin watch of the same price range that you can check out is the Garmin Tactix Charlie.

 Both this and the Fenix 5x are excellent for fitness, having features like tracking (steps, distance, and calories burned), but the Charlie is being marketed as a watch for field ops and tactical operations, as the name suggests.

 One unique feature of the Tactix Charlie is the night vision mode, a feature that can change the backlight that will allow the user to use night vision goggles.

 The only key feature difference between the Garmin Tactix Charlie and the Fenix 5x is the Charlie has a night vision mode.
 This feature alters the backlight to make it easier to use with Night vision goggles.

 An analog ABC watch, the Tissot T-Touch Expert Solar is a simple watch packed with features for the outdoors: a countdown timer, regatta function, Chrono split and lap (logbook).